The critical variational setting for stochastic evolution equations: Applications to stochastic PDEs

 \subsection{Stochastic second order equations}

 Below we consider a second order problem with a gradient noise term, and nonlinearities $f$ and $g$ which does not need to be of linear growth.
-With our new techniques one can extend the class of examples in \cite[Example 5.1.8]{LR15} in several ways.
+These type of equations have been considered in many previous works, and below we merely indicate how far one can get using our improved variational framework.
+In particular, with our techniques one can extend the class of examples in \cite[Example 5.1.8]{LR15} in several ways.
 We will only deal with the weak setting (see Example \ref{ex:weaksetting}).
 The strong setting (see Example \ref{ex:strong_setting}) will be considered in Sections \ref{ss:AllenCahn} and \ref{ss:quasi} to treat the Allen-Cahn equation for $d\in \{2, 3, 4\}$ and a quasi-linear problem for $d=1$.

 On an open and bounded domain $\Dom\subseteq \R^d$, we consider

 where $(w^n_t\,:\,t\geq 0)_{n\geq 1}$ are independent standard Brownian motions.

 \begin{assumption} Suppose that